nautsimon/my-first-freelancing-projects/README.md

 # My-First-14-Web-Projects
-*I like learning new things, here a few toy projects and such that helped me learn how to make web applications in high school*
+*I like learning new things, here a few toy projects and such that helped me learn how to make web applications*

 **2019**
 --------------------